isaac1104/J-Book/README.md

 ## About This App

 J-Book is an in-browser documentation &amp; code editor built with React, Redux, Typescript, Node &amp; Express.
 You can quickly prototype your code and add notes/documentations to go along with your code.
-You can also import many popular npm packages such as React, Axios and Lodash.
+You can also import many popular npm packages such as react, axios and lodash inside the code editor.

 ## 💻 Tech Stack